AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 listen on either port 80 or port 443.
 Other than the health-check path, the other fields can be left on their defaults.

+In order to be able to find these later, I name them jiranumber(rev)-protocol-path-tg.
+For example, the root path target group for the sixth revision of the work done for ticket AM-1058 is 1058f-http-root-tg.

 TODO: Explain health-check path

 ## Step 6: Construct a Load Balancer